 What can I do about overfishing?

 Many people have no idea of overfishing.
-This means we all have a responsibility to educate others of this issue.
-Learning about it (like what you are doing now) is the greatest start to solving the problem.
+That means we all have a responsibility to educate others on this issue.
+Learning about it (like what you are doing now) is the best start to solving the problem.
 Make sure you share and tell others about it.
 Below are some more:

-Join organisations, movements and discussions aimed at putting pressure on your government to monitor, engage and be hard on fisheries that break the law and engage in unsustainable fishing.
-This include establishing and expanding Marine Protected Areas (areas of the ocean where fishing is banned and natural resources are protected).
+Join organizations, movements, and discussions aimed at putting pressure on your government to monitor, engage, and be hard on fisheries that break the law and engage in unsustainable fishing.
+That includes establishing and expanding Marine Protected Areas (areas of the ocean where fishing is banned and natural resources are protected).

 When people demand more fish, fisheries will also go for more.
-This means if we lower our demand for fish, and supplement with other protein sources, there will be a lower demand for the fisheries.
-Think about eating fish from proper sources and supplement your protein with other plant sources.
+Therefore, if we reduce our demand for fish and supplement with other protein sources, there will be a lower demand for fisheries to meet.
+Think about eating fish from responsible sources and supplement your protein with other plant sources.

 Here are some tips on other great protein sources:

-Can you think of ways that you can help in your own little way?
+Can you think of ways that you can help in your little way?